 Green iguanas like it hot and sticky.
 Your pet will definitely need a good basking area where the temperature is around 90 degrees Fahrenheit.
 As it is a cool-blooded ectotherm, it will need this sweet spot to help it regulate its temperature for its body systems to function properly.
 As its body temp may eventually get too hot, it will also need a cooler place to cool down.
 Therefore, as you build its enclosure, you need to make sure to include cooler zones with temperatures that won’t fall below the mid-70s.
 A combination of ceramic bulbs or mercury vapor bulbs that provide both heat and UV light will do the trick.
 Just make sure to replace the bulbs whenever they need to be replaced.
 You will also need to have thermometers installed at each end of the enclosure which you will use to monitor the temperatures within the enclosure from time to time.

 Your pet iguana will also need proper humidity to stay hydrated (that will be about 60 to 70 percent).
 To provide your reptile enough water, you will need to place a shallow dish where it can sip fresh water from time to time.
-They will also need to be misted and soaked in the water several times a week (especially during the hot season) to ensure that they won’t get dehydrated.
+They will also need to be misted by best reptile humidifier and soaked in the water several times a week (especially during the hot season) to ensure that they won’t get dehydrated.

 Food and diet for green iguanas